St Charles Street, Attercliffe, Sheffield, S9

 Porches on either side of the central baptistery lead into the nave, which is of five bays and has a plain painted timber hammerbeam roof with principals resting on stone corbels.
 The paired windows at the sides have plate tracery and clear glazing of rectangular leaded lights.
 The internal walls are plastered and painted (with some hints of concealed polychromy) while the floor is mostly timber boarded.
 A wide pointed arch gives onto the two-bay sanctuary, and two smaller arched openings onto the Lady Chapel (north) and sacristy (south).
 The timber roof of the sanctuary is arch braced and there is a three-light east window with a canted head and quatrefoil.

 The church has a large collection of furnishings, some of good quality, but which in total effect do not cohere very well.
 The sanctuary is curiously and colourfully fitted out with cast granolithic or similar furnishings, probably of the 1950s, including high altar, reredos and altar rails.
 Reference in Evinson to a tile floor designed by Innocent, made by Maw & Co. and laid by Mr Potter of Lichfield presumably refers to an earlier chancel floor arrangement.
 There is also a small modern timber forward altar.
 On the north side, late-nineteenth century Gothic timber screens occupy the arches separating the space from the Lady Chapel (designed by C. J. Innocent and made by Harry Hems of Exeter, says Evinson).
 On the south side of the chancel is the organ, of 1911 by Norman & Beard.
 There is a timber Gothic altar/shrine with statue in the Lady Chapel and two further similar in the nave, to the Sacred Heart (north side) and St Antony of Padua (south), both with timber enclosures in front.
-The statues are numerous and of variable quality; at least one (St Patrick, by the chancel arch, figure 1) bears the stamp of the Stuflesser workshop.
+The statues are numerous and of variable quality; at least one (St Patrick, by the chancel arch) bears the stamp of the Stuflesser workshop.
 Other furnishings of note in the nave include a fine hardwood Gothic pulpit (Innocent and Hems), three banks of sturdy Gothic pews of Puginian character, with ends of inverted Y-form and robustly pegged joints, framed polychrome plaster high-relief Stations of the Cross, and the baptistery, with small alabaster font, metal gates and twentieth century stained glass (Baptism of Our Lord, Presentation in the Temple).

 Architect: Innocent & Brown; C. J. Innocent